anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 storage, as this is neither a native Kubernetes object, nor something that is required by CSI drivers.
-Object storage is an application-level requirement that would ordinarily be provided by a highly scalable service offering rather than being something an individual Kubernetes cluster could offer.
+Object storage is an application-level requirement that would ordinarily be provided by a highly scalable service offering rather than being something an individual Kubernetes Cluster could offer.

 > Todo: specifications/commentary to support req.inf.stg.04 (SDS) and req.inf.stg.05 (high performance and horizontally scalable storage).
 Also req.sec.gen.06 (storage resource isolation), req.sec.gen.10 (CIS - if applicable) and req.sec.zon.03 (data encryption at rest).